 The Student Response System (SRS), commonly referred to as clickers, allows instructors to pose questions and gather students' responses during a lecture.

-- Instructors who wish to request an Instructor Kit or purchase a receiver may contact Northwestern's account representative, Ben West, Account Executive – Higher Education, Turning Technologies, firstname.lastname@example.org.
+- Instructors who wish to request an Instructor Kit or purchase a receiver may contact Northwestern's account representative, Scott Walker, Account Executive – Higher Education, Turning Technologies, firstname.lastname@example.org.

 - Students must register a Turning Account in order for their responses to be tracked by the instructor.
 Once the account is created, the student will be provided with a virtual device ID which can be registered in Canvas.

 - In addition to the "clicker" or Responseware account, Northwestern students must purchase a Turning Account License.
 The license can be purchased through the student's Turning Account by selecting "Profile" from the left menu and then clicking "Manage Licenses."
 Students should check with their instructors that they may use their mobile device in class.